mozilla-it/ctms-api/guides/testing_strategy.md

 ---

 ### How to run the tests:
-You can run the suite by shelling into poetry:
+You can run the suite by entering the web container:
-> poetry shell
+> make test-shell

 And then running the installed behave with the folder path:
 > behave tests/behave/

+To stop on the first failure:
+> behave tests/behave/ --stop

 ### Using script
 You could also opt to use this script to perform the tests locally:
 > poetry run scripts/test.sh

+or in the web container:

+> make test

+This will also calculate the code coverage.